Nixtla/statsforecast/README.md

 ## Motivation

 Statistical models are widely used to forecast time series in production and as a benchmark, including the `auto_arima` model.
 However, python alternatives tend to be slow and inaaccurate, preventing data scientists from quickly iterating and deploying these models in production for a large number of time series. `StatsForecast` includes a large battery of models that can efficiently fit thousands of time series.
-In particular, `StatsForecast` includes the `auto_arima` model based on the R implementation (developed by Rob Hyndman) and optimized using `numba`.
+In particular, `StatsForecast` includes the `auto_arima` model based on the R implementation in the [forecast](https://github.com/robjhyndman/forecast) package (developed by Rob Hyndman) and optimized using `numba`.

 ### Accuracy comparison

 To test the accuracy of our implementation, we performed experiments with different datasets and models.
 We took `Daily`, `Hourly` and `Weekly` data from the M4 competition.
 From python, we selected `pmdarima` to compare `auto_arima` implementations and also `prophet`, one of the most widely used forecasting libraries in the world.
 In addition, we compared our model against the original R implementation.
-The following table summaries the results.
+The following table summarizes the results.
 As can be seen, our `auto_arima` is the best model in accuracy (measured by the `MASE` loss) and time, even compared with the original implementation.

 | dataset   | metric   |   auto_arima_nixtla | auto_arima_pmdarima [1] |   auto_arima_r |   prophet |
 |:----------|:---------|--------------------:|----------------------:|---------------:|----------:|